6 best Envoy alternatives & competitors

 Joan is a meeting room and desk booking platform built around e‑ink display hardware, known for its clean interfaces and minimal onboarding friction.
 It integrates well with Google Workspace, Microsoft 365, and calendar systems, giving visibility into room availability in real time.

-Because Joan’s priorities lie in room signage and booking, not policy logic or access flows, it may feel limited to some dealing with visitor management, hybrid policy enforcement, or when scaling to full workplace orchestration.
+Because Joan’s priorities lie in room signage and booking, not policy logic or access flows, it may feel limited to some dealing with visitor management like Envoy does, hybrid policy enforcement like deskbird, or simply scaling to full workplace orchestration.
 Some reviewers recently noted the UX could be made easier, and touch screens can be slow and lagging.

 Joan pricing